Need Help? Give us a call.

 1 (800) 386-3372

-Many individuals looking to start a new business or earn extra income turn to cleaning businesses due to the promise of low overhead, absence of many typical operating costs, and reliable demand.
 Cleaning services tend to have lower up-front costs than other ventures, and this is one of the few businesses you can start operating quickly with little capital, provided you’re willing to work hard for modest profit and gradual gains.

 Excepting some specialized cleaning chemicals and equipment, most cleaning jobs will entail the same products as your own household chores.
 Formal training or certifications aren’t required for typical home and office cleaning, but that doesn’t mean the job is easy.
 If it were easy, there wouldn’t be such a large market for domestic cleaners.
-That said, cleaning can be lucrative and rewarding business for individuals with a great work ethic and customer service demeanor.
+That said, cleaning can be a lucrative and rewarding business for individuals with a great work ethic and customer service demeanor.

 You’ll also need to decide what kind of cleaning service you want to provide.
 Cleaning services range from one-person operations to national chains, and from the most basic light home cleaning to specialized services, like pressure washing and industrial carpet cleaning.
-If you have experience cleaning windows or another skilled service, it’s worth considering honing your business focus to your talents and resources.
+If you have experience cleaning windows or another skilled service, it’s worth considering honing your business focus to your skills and resources.

-Individual cleaners work primarily in personal residences, for a small number of clients—if you go this route, you’ll spend less.
+Individual cleaners work primarily in personal residences, for a small number of clients—if you go this house cleaning route, you’ll spend less.
 Some independent contractors keep weekly appointments with a fixed schedule of clients and jobs.
 Other individuals are available for short-term or one-time services by the day or hour.

 Once you’ve established a target market for your new business, you can start to flesh out the details of your business plan and make arrangements for transportation and supplies.
 You’ll want to get the word out about your service as soon as you’re far along enough to begin taking on clients.
 Depending on your personal network, you might start with friends or acquaintances, and expand to a larger market with an online presence and marketing.